azureprofessional/azure-concept/1000 - Basic Infrastructure/1350-Intersite-Network-Connectivity.md

 ### Multi-Site

 ![](..//media/image17.png)
 This type of connection is a variation of the Site-to-Site connection.
 You create more than one VPN connection from your virtual network gateway, typically connecting to multiple on-premises sites.
-When working with multiple connections, you must use a RouteBased VPN type (known as a dynamic gateway when working with classic VNets).
+When working with multiple connections, you must use a RouteBased VPN type .
 Because each virtual network can only have one VPN gateway, all connections through the gateway share the available bandwidth.
 This is often called a "multi-site" connection.

 Source: https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways#s2smulti